Jason Steele (animator): Career

+Personal life

+Steele's romantic partner, known online as Scuffy, is a major crew member on FilmCow's videos.
+As stated in a Reddit AMA for the finale of Charlie the Unicorn, Steele identifies as agender.

 Cultural impact

 Steele's characters appeared in the music video for Weezer's single "Pork and Beans".

-Steele’s short film A Delightful Evening, released in March 2011, contributed to the spread of the Thanks, Obama meme.
+Steele's short film A Delightful Evening, released in March 2011, contributed to the spread of the Thanks, Obama meme.
 The phrase was used as the video's closing punchline.
 The meme began trending in August of that year.
 Barack Obama and his daughters are fans of Steele's work.

 In December 2024, Warner Bros. posted an advertisement for their game MultiVersus on Twitter which used audio from one of Steele's videos without prior consent.
 The tweet was later deleted.